tagtag

 Platform Gap Injuries

 The platform gap refers to the space between a train and the edge of the railroad station platform, and mechanical extensions known as gap fillers may be used on certain train lines in New York City.
-In a variety of other cases on older platforms in the area, railroad workers can be involved in accidents while working on particularly dangerous platform gaps.
-Platform accidents can occur when trains are stopped, or if they are still in motion.
+In various other cases on older platforms in the area, railroad workers can be involved in accidents while working on particularly dangerous platform gaps.
+Platform accidents can occur when trains are stopped or if they are still in motion.
 Many railroad workers have to work in platform gaps even while trains are functioning, which can increase the likelihood of accidents involving moving trains.

 Unsafe Worker Walkways

-Railroad workers in New York can often be asked to perform work in a variety of difficult circumstances, but employers still must make sure that workplaces are as safe as possible.
-In some situations, railroad workers can be injured in accidents that are caused by unreasonably unsafe worker walkways.
+Railroad workers in New York can often be asked to perform work in various difficult circumstances, but employers must ensure that workplaces are as safe as possible.
+In some situations, railroad workers can be injured in accidents caused by unreasonably unsafe worker walkways.
 Railroad companies must make sure that workers can safely perform their jobs, and an employer can be responsible for injuries caused by dangerous walkways for workers.
-A number of railroad construction and job sites involve some perilous walkways for workers that can be extraordinarily difficult to traverse.
+Several railroad construction and job sites involve some perilous walkways for workers that can be extraordinarily difficult to traverse.

 Third Rail and Catenary Injuries

-If you have suffered injuries through contact with electrical third rails or catenary lines, you may be entitled to financial compensation.
-As a railroad worker, you are under tremendous pressure to add to the growing train and light rail lines sprawling across our city and the country.
+You may be entitled to financial compensation if you have suffered injuries through contact with electrical third rails or catenary lines.
+As a railroad worker, you are under tremendous pressure to add to the growing train and light rail lines across our city and the country.

 Burn Injuries

-Burn injuries could be the result of thermal or electrical energy on railroads, and a burn injury is classified based on how deep the burn is and the area of the body the burn covers.
-Most large burns involve burns of varying depths, and victims will typically face an agonizing road to recover.
+Burn injuries could result from thermal or electrical energy on railroads, and a burn injury is classified based on how deep the burn is and the body area that the burn covers.
+Most large burns involve varying depths, and victims will typically face an agonizing road to recovery.

 Brain Injuries

 Due to the dangerous nature of railroad work, many workers suffer head trauma, resulting in traumatic brain injuries (TBI).
-There is a wide range of symptoms, a victim of a head injury may suffer.
-If these types of symptoms continue for an extended period, the injured railroad worker may have suffered severe trauma.
+A victim of a head injury may suffer a wide range of symptoms.
+If these symptoms continue for an extended period, the injured railroad worker may have suffered severe trauma.
 Moderate to severe symptoms may include:

 • Agitation and unusual behavior